 A good case for Arch strike rates was on June 26 of 2011, when continuous thunderstorms raged over downtown St. Louis for several hours straight.
 I was there the whole time with cameras (still and video) on the Arch (having to stop to recharge camera batteries twice), and it was not hit!
 The closest a bolt came was this one, with not even a small leader initiated from the Arch itself:

-Then there were these two storms (September 18, 2010 and August 4, 2012), two of the most lightning-active I have observed over downtown in the 4 1/2 years I've lived here.
+Then there were these two storms (September 18, 2010 and August 4, 2012), two of the most lightning-active I have observed over downtown since I've lived here (2010).
 No Arch hits during those either, not even a leader (both of these images are 8-frame stacks of multiple strikes):

 I have even more videos of St. Louis storms with no Arch strikes - this is a compilation of a half-dozen of the better lightning events over the city I've captured.
 And those good lightning events over the city themselves are quite rare - with most of my storm shoots in the city, I either captured no good lightning worth saving, or the storm didn't produce visible lightning at all (entirely within the clouds).
 Photogenic lightning over downtown is quite the rare event - maybe 3 or 4 times a year.
 My point being, only during the most insane barrages of cloud-to-ground lightning right over downtown St. Louis does the Arch stand a good chance of getting struck.
 That type of storm is not common anywhere - I chase storms all over the country and see such a barrage maybe once or twice a year!

-So, to sum all of this up, based on my personal observation over 4 and a half years (as of today in August 2014), I estimate that the Gateway Arch is hit by lightning only once or twice in the average year.
-I believe that there are some years when it is not hit at all!
-I'd maybe go as high as 5 times in a more active thunderstorm year - nowhere near the figure of hundreds of times a year.
+So, to sum all of this up, based on my personal observation over 8 and a half years (as of today in July 2018), I estimate that the Gateway Arch is hit by lightning only once or twice in the average year.
+I believe that there are some years when it is not hit at all - as is likely in 2011, 2012 and 2017.
+I'd maybe go as high as 5 times in a more active thunderstorm year - but nowhere near the figure of hundreds of times a year.

 Is it safe to be in the Arch when it is struck by lightning?